Xylophone

 Teacher: especially precise sound; alternate order of tones; C Major with F# and Bb; diameter: 45 centimetres; wooden stand included.

+Caisa: The youngest child in the family of Steel Pans is the Caisa whose convex form is an inversion of the Meditation Pan.
+Some people even compare it with a UFO.
+The Caisa, which resembles the famous Hang, is perfect for playing with fingers; the most suitable technique is that of playing Tabla.
+Nevertheless all fingers, including thumbs, can be used, whereas only a short sharp stroke produces a satisfying tone.
 The Caisa consists of two round domes of special steel that are bound together with ropes.
 The instrument has a diameter of 60cm and is available in 5 tunings (mostly pentatonic scales).
 Stands of 2 heights and a foot stand are sold separately, as well a custom-made padded bag which is indispensable for safe transport.
-Meanwhile the Caisa is made with a black finish that is inured to moisture.
+Meanwhile the Caisa is made with a black moisture-proof finish.
 Musicians with damp hands or those who live in countries with high humidity prefer these models, otherwise their precious instruments might corrode.
-The normal finish gimmers bluishly like the Meditation Pan.
+The normal finish glimmers bluishly like the Meditation Pan.

-Nowadays the Caisa has become a coveted percussion instrument, so be prepared to be waitlisted.
+Nowadays the Caisa has become a coveted percussion instrument, so be prepared to be wait-listed.

 |